WISDEM/RAFT/docs/usage.rst

 .. code-block:: python

     platform:

-        potModMaster :   1      # [int] master switch for potMod variables; 0=keeps all member potMod vars the same, 1=turns all potMod vars to False (no HAMS), 2=turns all potMod vars to True (no strip) dlsMax       :  5.0     # maximum node splitting section amount for platform members; can't be 0
+        intersectMesh :  1       # [int] 0 for disabling and 1 for enabling meshing for intersected members, make sure you install pygmsh and meshmagick before using this option potModMaster  :  1       # [int] master switch for potMod variables; 0=keeps all member potMod vars the same, 1=turns all potMod vars to False (no HAMS), 2=turns all potMod vars to True (no strip) dlsMax        :  5.0     # maximum node splitting section amount for platform members; can't be 0

         members:   # list all members here